Cumulative generation of maximal entanglement between spectrally distinct qubits using squeezed light: Entangling Process

-The number of iterations needed to ensure that perfect entanglement has been reached is closely related to the average concurrence after the first iteration, weighted by the photon outcome probabilities, which in turn depends on the ratio of the line-widths of the two emitters as well as the detuning of their central energies.
+The number of iterations needed to ensure that perfect entanglement has been reached is closely related to the expected value of concurrence after the first iteration, which in turn depends on the ratio of the line-widths of the two emitters as well as the detuning of their central energies.
 The trajectories in Fig.~\ref{fig:2} show the random process of how the concurrence is updated after each photo-detection event.
+We see three possible paths a random trajectory can take.
+First, we have maximum entanglement from the first measurement, when both photons reach one detector.
+Second, we can have a slower build-up of entanglement, with the rate depending on the ratio of the energy detunings and line-widths.
+This occurs in the event of solely coincidence photon-measurements.
+Finally, we can have a single-detector click after a series of only coincident photon-measurement events, at which point the concurrence immediately goes to unity.
 The measurement process is characterised by a projection operator, assuming perfect photon counters.
 The scattering process is then repeated, where the state of the qubits is now the reduced density matrix after the previous measurement projection.
 Given a quasi-mono\-chro\-ma\-tic probe photon and zero photon loss, the (reduced) density matrix of the two emitters remains pure.

+In some situations, such as in Fig.~\ref{fig:2}, it may be desirable to pair emitters with larger linewidth variations in order to maximally entangle in fewer detection events without needing to consider the detector signatures.
+This is because the range of frequencies over which a scattering interaction results in a substantial phase shift can be improved by increasing the linewidth of the emitter.
+Therefore, it may be favourable to increase the linewidth of even just one emitter for a given energy detuning in order to improve the resulting phase shift.
+This in turn would result in smaller contributions to the $\ket{\uparrow\downarrow}$ and $\ket{\downarrow\uparrow}$ states in case of a coincidence measurement, heralding the entangled state $(\ket{\uparrow\uparrow}+\exp(\I\phi)\ket{\downarrow\downarrow})/\sqrt{2}$ at a faster rate.